vikramadhiman/vikramadhiman1.github.io/_posts/2020-08-19-anti-launch-roadmap-reduce-complexity-features-agile-product-manager.md

 ---

 <p style="font-size:24px;" align = "center"><strong>
-	Perfection is achieved when there is nothing left to take away.” ~Antoine de Saint-Exupery
+	Perfection is achieved when there is nothing left to take away. ~Antoine de Saint-Exupery
 </strong>
 </p>